amb-lucas/superplayer-tests/README.md

 This repository has the script of the end to end tests for the superplayer application

-the script have several test cases, such as:
+the script has several test cases, such as:

 - login